 What is science?
-Scientific statements - scientific methods - observation - posing a question - formulation of hypothesis - experiment - theory - law - revision of scientific theories and laws.
+Scientific statements - scientific methods - observation - posing a question - formulation of hypothesis - experiment - theory - law.
+Falsification of hypothesis - inductive and deductive reasoning- revision of scientific theories and laws.

 Scientific research: selecting a topic for research, design of an experiment, sampling, use of controls, experimental bias, analysis, results and discussion of results, statistical analysis of experimental data, preparation of seminar papers, major publishers in chemical science, author citation, reviews and keywords.